elelpublic/tsunit/README.md

 This is a little junit-like api to unit test for typescript or javascript code.

+_tsunit is made for testing in the browser.
+To test in nodejs, try tsunit-node._

 I made this so I did not have to use any big api, any tooling, frameworks or such.
 The only thing I wanted was typescript, for the strict typing and compile safety.